 |Download 1 photo||0.05 - 2MB|

 |Streaming 1 hour of video (standard definition)||150 - 350MB|

 |Streaming 1 hour of video (high definition)||1 - 2GB|

 |Streaming 1 hour of audio||60 - 200MB|

 Yes, a 1pMobile SIM will allow you to share your phone’s 3G/4G data connection.
 However, you will need to check with your handset manufacturer to confirm that your phone supports tethering.
 At our standard rate, you will be charged 1p per each MB of data used whilst tethering.
 Alternatively, you can use data included in one of our 30-day data boosts.

 If you need to use the internet when abroad this will be possible if roaming is enabled in your account.
-Roaming is enabled for all our customers as default.
+Roaming is disabled for all our customers as default.
+Please enable roaming before you travel.
 You may need to enable roaming data on your phone settings.